-During February of 2017 Focus Pointe Global (FPG) partnered with Northwestern University Feinberg School of Medicine to facilitate a research study to determine how 5 to 12 month old infants would tolerate a child nutritional supplement that introduced a proprietary blend of proteins from common allergenic foods into their diet.
+In February of 2017 Focus Pointe Global (FPG) partnered with Northwestern University Feinberg School of Medicine to facilitate a research study to determine how 5 to 12-month-old infants would tolerate a child nutritional supplement that introduced a proprietary blend of proteins from commonly allergenic foods into their diet.
 Participants kept an online diary and completed an online questionnaire at the end of both 28-day usage periods.

 Focus Pointe Global project facilitation included:

 - Designed all study documents and worked with the IRB for study and document approval

 - Managed $1 million+ budget